elisha1099/proxies/README.md

 Bunker is the most complicated to set-up but don't let that scare you because it's still really easy.
 Just follow the steps and you'll be just fine.

 ##### Step 1
-Start by going down to the assets section below and download the `bunker-v5-beta.zip` file.
+Start by going down to the assets section in the release section and download the `bunker-v5-beta.zip` file.

 ##### Step 2
 Open the files app on your chromebook by pressing the Search ![Search Icon](https://user-images.githubusercontent.com/44753505/157513886-7be09bc7-e9f8-4c29-a4f3-ca630019bb92.png) button.
 Navigate to the 'Downloads' folder then double-click the `bunker-v5-beta.zip` file to open it.